 - Some seminars will use (optional and recorded) videochats.
 For this, you will need a broadband internet connection and an up-to-date version of Adobe Flash Player.
 You can download it free of charge here: http://get.adobe.com/flash

 Do I have to be online all the time?

-No. During the online seminar you will have certain tasks (e.g. writing an essay, answering a questionnaire…) with specific deadlines, but as long as you meet them you can do the task in your own time.
+No. During the online seminar you will have certain tasks (e.g. writing a short essay, reading texts, answering a questionnaire, taking part in a forum discussion,…) with specific deadlines, but as long as you meet them you can do the task in your own time.
 Many other tasks can also be completed offline.